chriswk/gradle-dependency-graph-plugin/README.md

 * This will update your graph database with all dependencies of the current project
 * They will be tagged with which configuration they come from

-* Override server settings by creating a dependencygraph closure in your build script
+* Override server settings by creating a dependencyGraph closure in your build script
 * Defaults are in the code example
 ``` groovy
   dependencyGraph {